Edwin Viruet

 Edwin Viruet (born 20 August 1950 in New York) is a retired professional boxer from Puerto Rico.
 His brother Adolfo was also a professional boxer.

 Viruet made his professional debut in 1969.
 Among his early opponents were Saoul Mamby, a future world light-welterweight champion, against whom he earned a draw; and Alfredo Escalera, a future world super featherweight champion, against whom he won a decision.
 Viruet also defeated Vilomar Fernandez.

 In 1975, Viruet was matched with Roberto Durán, the reigning world lightweight champion, in a non-title fight.
 Viruet lost by a unanimous decision.
 Two years later he fought Durán again, this time with Durán's world title on the line, and again lost a unanimous decision.

 Viruet continued to fight top contenders, losing to Esteban De Jesús and Edwin Rosario but defeating Josue Marquez by tenth round knockout.
 He finally retired in 1983.

+Academy

+As of 2024, Viruet ran the Edwin Viruet Boxing academy in the Bronx.